stalwartlabs/imap-to-jmap/README.md

+# ⚠️ Repository Archived ⚠️

+**This repository has been archived and is no longer maintained.**

+Development for this IMAP-to-JMAP proxy has been moved to the [Stalwart Mail Server repository](https://github.com/stalwartlabs/mail-server), where ongoing updates and improvements will take place.

+Thank you for your interest and contributions!

+---

-# IMAP to JMAP Proxy Server
+## IMAP to JMAP Proxy Server

 [![Test](https://github.com/stalwartlabs/imap-to-jmap/actions/workflows/test.yml/badge.svg)](https://github.com/stalwartlabs/imap-to-jmap/actions/workflows/test.yml)
 [![Build](https://github.com/stalwartlabs/imap-to-jmap/actions/workflows/build.yml/badge.svg)](https://github.com/stalwartlabs/imap-to-jmap/actions/workflows/build.yml)